sharispe/sm-tools-evaluation/README.md

 The project contains the source code and details regarding the materials and methods used in the evaluations.
 Results and discussions are currently provided at http://www.semantic-measures-library.org/index.php?q=performance

-> Do not hesitate to help us improve the benchmark and to upgrade the tests with new tools or more recent versions of tools.
+> Do not hesitate to help us improve the benchmark and to upgrade the tests with new tools or new versions of considered tools.

 We propose: